HeliosLang/compiler/README.md

  * `lovelace(Integer) -> Value`

 ### If-Then-Else
-The evaluation branches of builtin ifThenElse function calls are deferred by wrapping them in them in lambda expressions, and calling the returned lambda expression with zero arguments.
-The `&&` and `||` operators are treated similarly.
+The branches of `ifThenElse` are deferred by wrapping them in lambda expressions, and calling the returned lambda expression with zero arguments. `&&` and `||` operate similarly.

-Branch deferral gives behaviour in line with most C-like languages.
+Branch deferral is the expected behaviour for C-like languages.

 ### Untyped Plutus-Light
 Plutus-Light is a typed language, and is internally converted into untyped Plutus-Light before final compilation into (untyped) Plutus-Core.

-Untyped Plutus-Light is essentially an expansion of all the operators and all the semi-builtin functions.
-Semi-builtin functions are builtins provided by typed Plutus-Light, but not by Plutus-Core.
+Untyped Plutus-Light is essentially an expansion of all the operators and all the semi-builtin functions (semi-builtin functions are builtins provided by typed Plutus-Light, but not by Plutus-Core).